 The driver’s policy is then tested, which may fail if the driver has gone for the cheapest state-minimum liability policy.
 Even a modest fender-bender can result in insurance claims that easily exceed limits as low as $15,000 per injured person and $5,000 in property damage.

-How do you find the right auto insurance to deliver food?
+How do you find the right auto insurance as a delivery driver?

-How can you protect yourself?
-First, ask your employer and personal insurance company about their coverages and exclusions.
+As you begin your search, ask your employer and personal insurance company about their coverages and exclusions.

 “If you plan on using a personal or family vehicle to deliver pizza, then make sure to check your insurance policy for exclusions,” Ryan says.
 “I would also check the employment agreement with the pizza company.
 There should be a specific provision in the employment agreement regarding whose vehicle will be used and/or who will be liable in the event of an accident.”